jamesarosen/presentations/carson/README.md

 oriented architectures!
 The single-responsibility principle!
 Plus," and it's at this point that I might have miscalculated how I was affecting Zaphod's stress level, "we're going to add many more Rails processes soon."

+Meetings were held.
+Coffee was drunk.
+And after some debate, we agreed on going from one to two sets of Rails runtimes, but no more.